zubinchopra/portaldocs/portal-sdk/generated/top-extensions-sharing-pde.md

 <a name="sharing-your-pde-with-other-teams"></a>
 # Sharing your PDE with other teams

 <a name="sharing-your-pde-with-other-teams-overview"></a>
 ## Overview

 Extensions can be used by other extensions within the Portal.
-There are several extensions that the Ibiza team makes  available developers, and developers are also encouraged to share extensions as appropriate.
+There are extensions that the Ibiza team makes  available to developers, and other teams and developers are also encouraged to share extensions as appropriate.

-A pde blade is a blade that is shared with other teams.
-It is shared by means of packaging it as a NuGet package that is made available to the developer in the Visual Studio IDE and the CoreXT IDE.
-It is possible to access a NuGet package from other IDE's.
-For more information, see []().
+Extensions and blades are shared by means of packaging them as NuGet packages that are  made available in the Visual Studio IDE and the CoreXT IDE,  although it is possible to access a NuGet package from other IDE's.

+An extension can refer to another extension's NuGet packages in order to invoke its blades or parts at runtime.

+ For more information about sharing pde's, see [portalfx-extensions-nuget-packages.md](portalfx-extensions-nuget-packages.md).
 Shared blades are typically dedicated to a specific function, like billing, monitoring, or  .
 Using a shared blade standardizes    across extensions, and improves blade performance within the Portal.

 <a name="sharing-your-pde-with-other-teams-basic-format-of-a-shared-blade"></a>
 ## Basic format of a shared blade